grammatek/simacorrect/README.md

     </a>
 </p>

-## Introduction
-TODO:

 ## Features
-- #### Supports correction for grammar errors for android version 12.0 and higher
+- #### Supports correction for grammar errors for android version 12.0 and higher (blue annotation)
-    - This covers grammar, compound, punctuation and phrasing errors as well as spelling suggestions based on context.
+    - This covers grammar, compound, punctuation and phrasing errors as well as spelling suggestions.
-- #### Correction for spelling errors
+- #### Correction for spelling errors (red annotation)
     - This covers spelling, capitalization and abbreviation errors.

 ## Screenshots